The History of Data

 The Shift to Digital Information

-As with any new technology implementation, there are those who embrace it and those who oppose.
+As with any new technology implementation in the history of data, there are those who embrace it and those who oppose.

 With the history of data in mind, extending the concept of a library has many benefits.